bloodanwar/DIPAMIA-TFG/template/templateAPP/input/appendices/01_metodologia_scrum.md

 - Artifacts:
   - Backlog: The Product Owner maintains a prioritized list of features and tasks, known as the backlog.
 The developer pulls items from the top of the backlog into each sprint.
-  - The initial product backlog will consist on all the objectives set for the project in the begining meeting.
-This objectives will be striped down into its crucial and more basic parts to be worked on and to develop a successfull project
+  - The initial product backlog will consist on all the objectives set for the project in the beginning meeting.
+This objective will be striped down into its crucial and more basic parts to be worked on and to develop a successfull project

 By simplifying the structure, a single developer can still benefit from Scrum's iterative and feedback-driven approach.
 The collaboration between the developer and product owner remains crucial for delivering valuable increments of the product.